This post may contain affiliate links. Please read my disclosure policy.

-Annie Chun’s noodles are fresh noodles that are precooked and vacuum-sealed.
+I prefer noodles that are fresh, precooked and vacuum-sealed.
 All you need to do to prep them is unwrap from the packaging and heat with the water or broth.

 I simmered the noodles for a few minutes until they become tender and they’ve absorbed all the liquid and seasonings.

 - Instead of ground chicken, make this recipe with an equal amount of ground pork or beef.

 - For vegetarian noodle stir-fry, substitute the same amount (1/2 pound) of crumbled tofu or seitan for a completely vegetarian meal.

 - ½ pound (225 g) ground chicken, or beef, pork or tofu

 - 1 tablespoon (15 ml) Asian chili garlic sauce